Puppetry of the Penis: Production bans

 Performance shows outside the pornography industry that feature genitalia risk breaching obscenity laws, even when legitimatised as genuine works of art.
 The Puppetry of the Penis production employs practical measures, such as having performers stand with their backs to the audience, in order to avoid claims of public obscenity, and to enable the show to be performed in mainstream and civic theatres.
 In its production history, the show has faced bans from several international venues on the grounds of indecency.

 New Zealand

 In May 2002, Puppetry of the Penis was banned from performing at the Royal Wanganui Opera House, New Zealand.
 The mayor, Chas Poynter, said "the community is aghast and upset about this show".
-While the council was not able to prohibit performances of the show in other venues in the municipal, city authorities retained the power to ban the production at the civic opera house.
+While the council was not able to prohibit performances of the show in other venues in the municipality, city authorities retained the power to ban the production at the civic opera house.